The groupings on this page will hopefully assist in the search for antique Bo'ness figures in which you have a particular interest.

 The dogs were manufactured in the largest numbers and variety of all the Bo'ness-made animals.

-As is the case with the majority of Bo'ness figures, they were originally intended for sale and display as matching pairs.
+As is the case with the majority of Bo'ness ceramic ornaments they were originally intended for sale and display as matching pairs.

-Buffalo Bill and Annie Oakley on horseback were registered by the Bridgeness Pottery of Bo'ness.
-They vary in both form and colour.
+Buffalo Bill and Annie Oakley on horseback were registered with the British Patent Office by the Bridgeness Pottery of Bo'ness.

 Some pieces are attributed as Bo’ness when they aren’t, while it's not unusual for genuine Bo’ness figures to be incorrectly identified as of Staffordshire manufacture.